music-encoding/music-encoding.github.io/community/mei-board/protocols/2020-03-25_Virtual-Board-Meeting.md

 This is for the images used in the guidelines (when they come from manuscripts):

 - At the beginning of the guidelines, a statement: “We consider the use of images as fair use.”
-- MEI falls into German law, 15% of copyright work that can be used.
+- According to Johannes: MEI falls into German law, 15% of copyright work that can be used.
 So, very small snippets are all right.
 - It is also very obfuscating to add sources for each very small snippet one uses.
 We can add a list of sources at the end for that.
 (Laurent)
 - Can change a few pixels if it is just to illustrate very small things (Ichiro)